7 Things To Know About Amazon Prime Day

 Other Retailers Offer Sales on Prime Day

-This year, Target is planning a week-long event, Target Circle Week, running from July 9-15, 2023.
-The retailer promises “deep savings of up to 50%” on a variety of items from Target-exclusive brands and major names like Dyson and Keurig.
-The event is for Target Circle members, which is free to join.
+This year, Target is planning a week-long event, Target Circle Week, running from July 7-13, 2024.
+The retailer promises “50% off select toys, up to 40% off kitchen items and 30% off family apparel.”
+The event is for Target Circle members, which is the retailer’s free-to-join loyalty program.

 While several popular retailers will likely offer deals on Prime Day, you don’t have to wait.
 The team at Clark Deals searches the web and compares prices to share the best prices on products from companies you can trust.